GAM-team/GAM/wiki/Users-Drive-Files-Display.md

 `lastModifiedFileId,lastModifiedFileName,lastModifiedFileMimeType,lastModifiedFilePath,lastModifyingUser,lastModifiedTime`;
 these are for the most recently modified file.

-For print filecouts, add additional columns of data from the command line to the output:
+For print filecounts, add additional columns of data from the command line to the output:
 * `addcsvdata <FieldName> <String>` - Add additional columns of data from the command line to the output

 See [Select files for Display file counts, list, tree](#select-files-for-display-file-counts-list-tree)